BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

 $ recipient=tb1qycsmq3jas5wkhf8xrfn8k7438cm5pc8h9ae2k0
 $ rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]''' outputs='''{ "'$recipient'": 0.0009 }''')
 ```
-The output doesn't matter, because that's what we're going to be rewriting.

-We also slightly vary our old `replacewithscript` code to take a satoshi argument.
+Though we placed a recipient and an amount in the output, it's irrelevent, because we'll be rewriting those.
 A fancier bit of code could read the existing `vout` info before rewriting, but we're keeping things very close to our [original code](src/16_5_replacewithscript.c).

+Here's the one change necessary, to allow us to specify the satoshi `vout`, without having to hardcode it, as in the original:
 ```
 ...
   int satoshis = atoi(argv[3]);